maxxheth/dev-kit/README.md

-Run init and watch the magic unfold!
+Run init.sh and watch the magic unfold!